G) How to Activate an SSL Certificate on your WordPress site

 Having an SSL certificate on your site is one of the best ways to build trust with your visitors, especially if your site is an e-commerce store.
 SSL creates a private, encrypted connection from your server to your visitors' browsers and allows personal information to be relayed without eavesdropping, tampering, or forgery.

-JungleWP® offers two ways to deploy SSL on your site: by using one of SJungleWP®'s free AutoSSL certificates or by deploying a certificate you bought from a certificate authority (CA).
+JungleWP® offers two ways to deploy SSL on your site: by using one of JungleWP®'s free AutoSSL certificates or by deploying a certificate you bought from a certificate authority (CA).

 Once you have deployed SSL, you can then enable redirection to HTTPS.